Why read this? : We share quick, easy and free ways to do informal market research. Learn how to put your observation and listening skills

-You’ll note that these questions are generally open.
+You’ll note these questions are generally open.
 It’d be hard to answer “yes” or “no” to any of these.
 Even when they result in specific answers, they help the interview flow on to follow-up open questions.

-You’ll maybe also have spotted that there’s no actual “why” questions in these examples.
+You’ll maybe also have spotted there’s no actual “why” questions in these examples.
 Even, though our overall research question starts with why.

 There’s a reason for that.